-The debtor filed its' application for employment of attorney Nydia González Ortiz, Esq., and the firm of Santiago & Gonzalez Law, LLC, as attorney for Debtor on August 28, 2017. (dk-17).
+The debtor filed its' application for employment of attorney Nydia González Ortiz, Esq., and the firm of Santiago & Gonzalez Law, LLC, as attorney for Debtor on July 24, 2017. (dk-15).
+On August 8, 2017 the debtor filed an Amended Application to employ attorney Nydia Gonzalez Ortiz.
 The Court approved the application of employment of attorney Nydia Gonzalez Ortiz, Esq. on November 20, 2017.
+On August 25, 2017 the debtor filed it's application of CPA, Angel J. Torres Mercado and the Court approved the application on November 21, 2017.
 The debtor does not anticipate the filing of any other employment of professionals.